-But of course their logic was not stronger than the power of God.
+But of course, their logic was not stronger than the power of God.
 They were simply, as we humans do, not recognizing an assumption they were making.
-They assumed that the Masih was to come once.
-If that were the case then there would indeed be a contradiction between the rule of the Masih and his being ‘cut off’.
-So they limited the power of God in their minds because of their logic, but in the end it was their logic that was faulty.
+They assumed that the Masih was to come only once.
+If that were the case then there would indeed be a contradiction between the rule of the Masih and being ‘cut off’.
+So they limited the power of God in their minds because of their logic, but in the end, it was their logic that was faulty.
 The Masih was to come two times.
-In the first coming he would fulfill the ‘cut off and have nothing’ prophecies and only in the second coming would he fulfill the ‘ruling’ prophecies.
-From that perspective the ‘contradiction’ is easily resolved.
+In the first coming he would fulfil the ‘cut off and have nothing’ prophecies and only in the second coming would he fulfil the ‘ruling’ prophecies.
+From that perspective, the ‘contradiction’ is not a contradiction at all.

 Do we also miss ALL the scriptures and limit the power of God?

 But what did it mean that the Masih would be ‘cut off and have nothing’?
-We will look at this question soon But for now perhaps it would be more useful to reflect on how the Jews missed the signs.
+We will look at this question soon.
+But for now, perhaps it would be more useful to reflect on how the Jews missed the signs.
 We have already seen two reasons why the Jews did not see the signs of the Masih.
-There is also a third reason, which is recorded for us in the Gospel of John (Injil) in another exchange between Jesus (Isa – pbuh) and the religious leaders where he says to them.
+There is also a third reason, in the Gospel of John (Injil) in another exchange between Jesus (Isa – pbuh) and the religious leaders where he says to them.

 The Jews are not more misguided and wrong-headed than other people.
 Yet it is easy for us to sit in judgment over them for missing the signs that Jesus was the Masih.
 But before we point our fingers at them perhaps we should look at ourselves.
 Can we honestly say that we know ‘all the scriptures’?
 Do we not, like the Jews, simply look at the scriptures that we like, are comfortable with, and understand?
 And do we not often use our human logic to limit the power of God in our minds?
 Or do we even sometimes refuse to accept the scriptures because we are concerned about what others think more than what God has said?